Leeds hold Liverpool to goalless draw at Anfield

 Leeds striker Dominic Calvert-Lewin briefly celebrated what he thought was the winning goal in the 81st minute when he latched onto a pass from Noah Okafor and lifted the ball over onrushing goalkeeper Alisson Becker, but it was ruled out for offside.

-His goalless game ended a run of scoring in six consecutive matches.
+"Sometimes the head has to win over the heart," Farke said.
+"We had four Premier League fixtures in 10 days and I have to trust my whole squad.
+We know what happened to Dominic in the last few years with injuries.
+Overall it was a sign of how much I trust the group."

-Liverpool lacked any sort of urgency against an excellent defensive effort from Leeds and squandered a couple of good chances, the best being Hugo Ekitike's header at the far post from Jeremie Frimpong's cross that he headed away from the goal.
+Liverpool, who had been on a run of four successive wins across all competitions, lacked any sort of urgency against an excellent defensive effort from Leeds and squandered a couple of good chances.

+The best was Hugo Ekitike's header at the far post from Jeremie Frimpong's cross that he headed away from the goal.

 Liverpool captain Virgil van Dijk missed a chance in the second half when he headed a corner kick wide of the net.